maltefritz/HTWP/README.md

 ### Input

 All necessary input files of the analyzed heat pumps are placed in this folder.
+To use those for the different district heating system models, the temperatures in the strands `'B'` and `'C'`, as well as the part load parameter ranges in the `'offdesign'` field of the input files have to be adjusted.
 Additionally, the `'CEPCI.json'` stores cost values of the *Chemical Engineering Plant Cost Index*.

 ### Output